Clarifai/old-docs/api-guide/annotate/annotations.md

 Annotations are the data describe an input.
 When you add inputs to your app, we will create an input level annotation for each input.
 This input level annotation contains any data you provided in POST /inputs call.
 Meanwhile some models in your default workflow could write annotations and can be used for search and training.

-Once your input is successfully indexed, you can label the input by adding annotations, for example add cooncepts, draw bounding boxes and so on.
+Once your input is successfully indexed, you can label the input by adding annotations, for example add concepts, draw bounding boxes and so on.

 ### Add Annotations

-You can label your inputs by POST annotations.
-For example, add concept(s) to an image, draw a bounding box, label concept(s) to a video frame.
-Each annotation should contain at most 1 region.
-If it is a video, each annotation can have at most 1 frame.
+You can label your inputs by doing POST /annotations.
+For example, you can add concept(s) to an image, draw a bounding box, label concept(s) to a video frame.
+Note that Each annotation should contain at most 1 region.
+If it is a video, each annotation should contain 1 frame.
+IF there are multiple regions in a frame you want to label, you can add multiple annotations and each annotation contains the same frame but different region.

-When you add an annotation, by default we will not run the workflow for this data.
-It means data will not be used to train your custom model or visual search.
-To make it available for training or visual search, you need to provide `embed_model_version_id` field.
-This helps us to know how you want to apply this data to your input and when to use this data. `embed_model_version_id` is the embed model version id in your app default workflow.
-It is recomended to provide this info all the time.
+When you add an annotation, the app's default workflow will not be run, by default.
+This means that the annotation will not be immediately available for training of your custom model or for visual search.
+To make it available, you need to provide `embed_model_version_id` field.
+This field specifies how to apply the annotation to your input and when to use the annotation.
+The field `embed_model_version_id` should be set to your app's default workflow embed model version ID.
+It is recommended to provide this field on each add annotation call.

-You can add 1 or more annotations in a single API call but limited to sending 128 annotations at a time.
+You can add from 1 up to 128 annotations in a single API call.

 #### Label an images with concepts